 Tea Qigong Before Your Practice:

 What you want to do is before you begin your practice whether it is yoga, Qigong, martial arts, meditation or whatever is have your cup of tea.
 Don’t do it fast!
 Brew it consciously, mindfully and sip slowly.
 Follow the fluid as it enters your mouth, swish it a little, notice the taste.
 The slowly let it flow down your throat.
 Follow the feeling down all the way into your stomach.
 Now notice the subtle feelings in your body.
-Do you feel warmth?
+Do you feel the warmth?
 Do you feel a rising feeling?
 Maybe a sinking feeling?
 Where do you feel the energy going?
 Notice that and then put the energy back into your Dan Tian (3 inches below your navel) by resting your palms on top of it and breathing gently into it.
 Now begin your practice letting the Qi flow.

 In Good Tea,